Brazilian filetail catshark

-The Brazilian filetail catshark (Parmaturus angelae) is a species of catshark of the family Schyliorhinidae, found in southern Brazil.
+The Brazilian filetail catshark (Parmaturus angelae) is a species of shark belonging to the family Pentanchidae, the deepwater catsharks, found in southern Brazil.
 It lives on the continental slopes at the depths of 500-600 m.

 This catshark has numerous characteristics which differ from all congeners in Western Atlantic Ocean, such as proportional dimensions, vertebral counts, dorsal fins subequal, and the presence of well-developed lower and upper caudal crests of denticles.
 Little is known about the biology of this species, aside from its oviparous reproduction system.